yehuo/yehuo.github.io/_posts/2021-11-17-ZFS-Storage-Introduction.md

 date: 2021-11-17
 excerpt: "Some basic knowledge on ZFS as storage solution..."
 categories:
-    - OS
+    - System
 tags:
-    - Storage
-    - ZFS
+    - File System
 ---